-Choose from ropes made out of plastic, leather or nylon.
+- Choose from ropes made out of plastic, leather or nylon.
 You can buy most of these at a hardware store.
 Leather ropes tend to swing faster, but they can also sting if you accidentally hit yourself.
-Choose a material that is comfortable for you and suitable for your workout.
+Choose a material that's comfortable for you and suitable for your workout.

-String the beads on the rope, if you decided to use them.
+- String the beads on the rope, if you've decided to use them.